Owner and Founder

 Todd is an accomplished program leader and has his Bachelor of Arts from Boston College.
 Todd has over 10 years of experience running his own theatrical production company and has instructed students all across the Boston area, including those at the Concord Youth Theater, Kidstock, Beaver Country Day and the Theater in Winchester.
 Todd is an expert at making children a part of the acting process.
 While he has mastered green screening and film editing, Todd has also written and directed several original shows and movies that have all helped develop the acting skills of the children in his program.

 Junior Camps Assistant Camp Director

-Katie teaches performing arts to children in the LINX junior theater programs Kidservatory and Showstoppers, leads the voice department, and is assistant junior camp director for LINX Camps.
-A participant in musical theater since the age of 6, Katie has a life long love for performing.
+Katie has participated in musical theater since the age of 6.
 She graduated from Walnut Hill High School in Natick, MA, a private school for the arts where she majored in theater.
-Katie then went on to study in New York City, where she was trained by industry professionals in voice, dance, acting, and improve, and earned her Bachelor of Arts degree.
+She then went on to study in New York City where she was trained by industry professionals in voice, dance, acting and improv and earned her Bachelor of Arts degree.
 Today Katie can be seen performing in and around the Boston area with both professional and community groups.
 Katie's teaching technique comes from both her level of experience as a performer and her education in the performing arts.

 Marketing and Special Events Coordinator